For further information about auditioning for the Thompson Jazz Studies Program, visit the admissions page.

-The application for DMA Jazz applicants is closed except for DMA Trombone Jazz applicants.
+The application for DMA Jazz applicants will be closed to guitarists, saxophonists and trombonist for 2016-17.

-Due to the number and instrumentation of current and returning doctoral students in our program, we are only able to consider applicants who play trombone for entrance in the fall semester of 2015.
-Those whose primary instrument is Sax, Trumpet, Guitar, Piano, Bass or Drums will not be considered at this time.
-As a faculty we feel it's necessary to apply these restrictions this year in order to maintain the quality and balance within the overall program.
-We apologize for any inconvenience and to those who had begun the application process.
-We hope you'll consider our program in the future and reapply.
-This year we we have a MM or DMA graduate teaching assistantship available for a qualified trombonist.
+Due to the number and instrumentation of current and returning doctoral students in our program, we are not able to consider applicants who play guitar, saxophone, and trombone for entrance in the fall semester of 2016.
+Those whose primary instrument is Trumpet, Piano, Bass or Drums will only be considered at this time.
+As a faculty we feel it's necessary to apply these restrictions in order to maintain the quality and balance within the overall program.
+We apologize for any inconvenience we hope you'll consider our program in the future.
+This year we have MM or DMA graduate teaching assistantships available for a qualified bassist, drummer, and trumpet player.